IBM/aspera-cli/README.erb.md

 * Open a web browser, log to your instance: e.g. `https://laurent.ibmaspera.com/`
 * Go to Admin View-Organization-API Clients-Create
 * Fill the API client creation form:
-	* Client Name: `aslmcli`
+	* Client Name: <%=tool%>
 	* Redirect URIs: `http://localhost:12345`
 	* Origins: `localhost`
 	* uncheck "Prompt users to allow client to access"
 	* leave JWT unchecked for now
 * Submit

-Note: for web based authentication, `aslmcli` listens on a local port (e.g. by default 12345), and the browser will provide the OAuth code there.
-For ``aslmcli` http is required, and 12345 is the default port.
+Note: for web based authentication, <%=tool%> listens on a local port (e.g. by default 12345), and the browser will provide the OAuth code there.
+For `<%=tool%> http is required, and 12345 is the default port.

 <img src="docs/Auth-registered-client.png" alt="Screenshot:Registered API Client"/>